greggcorp/Greggcorp/book.md

 Research Practice takes you inside the field of applied user research through the stories and experiences of the people doing the work.

-The Kindle edition is available for pre-order now.
-Both the paperback and the e-book launch on 19 January 2021.

 <p><a href="http://researchpractice.co" target="blank">[Buy now &nbsp; <i class="fas fa-external-link-alt"></i>]</a></p>

 ### What’s in the book?